vinstic-myshell/myshell-doc-en/product-manual/product-update-log/april-update-log.md

 #### 2023/04/20&#x20;

 1. Genesis passcard can now be detected, and the number of conversations has been temporarily increased to 50.
-More benefits are coming soon
+More rights and interests are expected in the future
 2. Optimized server stability and security.
 Web version users need to log in again

 #### 2023/04/13

 1. Optimized the prompt for Bot's favorability upgrade
-2. Samantha's voice is more natural now, and the problem of high-pitched tone in short sentences has been fixed
+2. Samantha's voice is more natural, and the problem of high-pitched tone in short sentences has been fixed

 #### 2023/04/10

 1. Invitation function is online, and your invitation contribution is being counted.
 Effective invitations will bring huge airdrop benefits in the later stage
-2. User level system is open, and users who have been invited or have invited three effective users can upgrade the robot relationship to lv.1
+2. The user level system is open, and users who have been invited or have invited three effective users can upgrade the robot relationship to lv.1
 3. Web3 well-known host, limited-time guest of MyShell robot, can communicate with her one-on-one or answer your questions about ultiverse.io projects!

 #### 2023/04/08